Skip to content

 File > Save to Browser

 This command saves the current state of your Termboard document directly into your web browser's local storage.
-It's the most convenient way to quickly save your progress.

 Important: As mentioned under the "Load from Browser" section, ensure you do not clear your browser's "Cookies and site data" for Termboard.com to prevent losing this saved data.